insign/server-for-web/README.md

   - [X] Reboot after done
 - [X] Count time passed during installation
 - [ ] Add CI for this script.
+- [ ] Add docker and docker-compose
+- [ ] Add better support for ufw

 ## Contributing
 You are welcome, just do a PR with some explanation.